Israel targets Gaza tunnels, Palestinian rocket attacks persist | Law-Order

 Israel targets Gaza tunnels, Palestinian rocket attacks persist

-Israel fired artillery and mounted extensive airstrikes on Friday against a network of Palestinian militant tunnels under Gaza that it dubbed "the Metro", amid persistent rocket attacks on Israeli towns.
-An Israeli military spokesman said that while ground forces had taken part in the 40-minute, pre-dawn offensive, none had crossed into the Gaza Strip, as hostilities entered their fifth day with no sign of abating.
+Israel fired artillery and mounted extensive airstrikes on Friday against a network of Palestinian militant tunnels under Gaza, amid persistent rocket attacks on Israeli towns.

-Health officials in northern Gaza said a woman and her three children were killed during the Israeli operation and that their bodies were recovered from the rubble of their home.
-Rocket barrages against southern Israel swiftly followed the Israeli strikes, which the spokesman said included artillery and tank fire from inside Israeli territory.
+The largest Israeli operation against a specific target since the conflict began included 160 aircraft as well as tanks and artillery firing from outside the Gaza Strip, Israeli military spokesman Lieutenant Colonel Jonathan Conricus said.
+Rocket barrages against southern Israel swiftly followed the 40-minute pre-dawn offensive on the fifth day of the most serious fighting between Israel and Gaza militants since 2014.

-The most serious fighting between Israel and Gaza militants since 2014 began on Monday after the enclave's ruling Hamas group fired rockets at Jerusalem and Tel Aviv in retaliation for Israeli police clashes with Palestinians near al-Aqsa mosque in Jerusalem.
-At least 119 have been killed in Gaza, including 31 children and 19 women, and 830 others wounded in the current hostilities, Palestinian medical officials said.
+A woman and her three children were killed in Gaza, health officials in the north of the enclave said, and their bodies were recovered from the rubble of their home.
+An elderly woman in Israel died while on her way to a shelter to shield herself from the rocket attacks.
+Gaza's ruling Hamas group launched the rocket attacks at Jerusalem and Tel Aviv in retaliation for Israeli police clashes with Palestinians near Al-Aqsa Mosque in Jerusalem.

-U.S. President Joe Biden called on Thursday for a de-escalation of the violence, saying he wanted to see a significant reduction in rocket attacks.
-TENSIONS IN ISRAEL
+TENSIONS IN ISRAEL The hostilities have fuelled tension between Israeli Jews and the country's 21% Arab minority.
+Violence continued in mixed communities overnight after street fighting and tit-for-tat attacks that prompted Israel's president to warn of civil war.

-The hostilities have fuelled tension between Israeli Jews and the country's 21% Arab minority who live alongside them in some communities.
-Violence continued overnight in mixed communities of Arabs and Jews.
-Over the past several days, synagogues were attacked and fighting broke out on the streets of some towns, prompting Israel's president to warn of civil war.
+"They say Gaza is spiraling out of control, but what is happening here scares me more," said Majd Abbado, an Arab resident of the mixed city of Acre, where people from both communities said they were afraid to leave their homes.
+Israel's military said a Palestinian tried to stab a soldier near the West Bank city of Ramallah.
+The soldier shot the attacker.
+Palestinian health officials said the man was killed.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)